ikmMaierBTUCS/Numeral-Decomposer-1.1/README.md

 The decomposition algorithm is based on arithmetic criteria that do not only work for base 10 numeral systems, but almost any system, see 'Performance Analysis'.

-'Code' is a Python script containing the function advanced_parse, which represents the Numeral Decomposer 1.1.
+'Code.py' is a Python script containing the function advanced_parse, which represents the Numeral Decomposer 1.1.
 Function decompose_numeral is easy to use.
 Just pass an int number and a language* to see a fully documented decomposition of the numeral.

 'Performance Analysis' is the output of the script 'Code for Performance Analysis'.
 For 260 languages, it summarizes what lexicon of context-free functions is produced by the Numeral Decomposer 1.1.